-A move to Dubai has been on the rise given the city’s abundance of job opportunities and low rates of taxation.
-UK expats are no exception and if you’re among them, you need to be aware of certain things such as what visa is required to work there.
+Moves to Dubai have been on the rise, given the city’s abundance of job opportunities and low tax rates.
+UK expats are no exception, and if you’re among them, you need to be aware of certain things, such as what visa is required to work there.
+We’ve compiled some of the most common questions that we’re asked on the topic, so you can find everything in one place to help you prepare for moving to Dubai to work.
 Keep reading to learn more about what it’s like to work in Dubai and get ready for your move.

-How Can I Work in Dubai as a British Citizen?
+Do I Need a Visa to Work in Dubai as a British Citizen?

-Working without a visa in the United Arab Emirates is illegal, so make sure you have everything in place before moving to Dubai.
-Your local employer will handle much of the process on your behalf but in order to secure a work visa you will need to meet the following requirements;
+Working without a visa in the United Arab Emirates is illegal, so you’ll have to make sure you have everything in place before moving to Dubai.
+Your local employer will handle much of the process on your behalf, but in order to secure a work visa, you will need to meet the following requirements;

 Do I Need to Speak Arabic to Work in Dubai?